jaimetur/PhotoMigrator/README.md

 In this example, the script will do a FULLY-AUTOMATED job which has two steps:
-    - First, the script will process the folder './MyTakeout' (Unzipping them if needed), fixing all files found on it, to set the correct date and time, and identifying wich assets belongs to each Album created on Google Photos.
+    - First, the script will process the folder './MyTakeout' (Unzipping them if needed), fixing all files found on it, to set the correct date and time, and identifying which assets belongs to each Album created on Google Photos.
     - Second, the script will connect to your Synology Photos account (if you have configured properly the CONFIG.ini file) and will upload all the assets processed in previous step, creating a new Album per each Album found in your Takeout files and associating all the assets included in each Album in the same way that you had on your Google Photos account.